stanfordbeehive/stanfordbeehive.github.io/_pages/undergradPubs.md

 date: 2022-06-11
 ---

+A number of very talented undergraduate students have published with me and others in my group.
+I want to highlight these students and papers here, because I am so proud of this work.
+Undergraduate researcher in **bold**.

 **Tiana Fitzgerald**, A Jones, BE Engelhardt (2022).
 A Poisson reduced-rank regression model for association mapping in sequencing data. *BMC Bioinformatics (accepted)* [bioRxiv] [Code]

 R de Vito, **Isabella N Grabski**, D Aguiar, LM Schneper, A Verma, J Castillo Fernandez, C Mitchell, JT Bell, S McLanahan, DA Notterman, BE Engelhardt.
 Differentially methylated regions and methylation QTLs for teen depression and early puberty in the Fragile Families Child Wellbeing Study. [bioRxiv]